jsshuai0/learngit/readme.txt

-Git is a version ccontrol system.
+Git is a distributed version ccontrol system.
 Git is a free software.
-呵呵